dev-hsn/test-refactoring-js/COMMENT.md

 And finally I structured the gulp files in a folder to make it clear to understand.

+For the HTML CSS part, I organized the files with the 7-in-1 sass pattern, and I minified the generatd file "main.css"

+The pages are now responsive with mobile-first.

+# Note

+In the last part of the project html/css the solutions are unlimited and I can do better, it really depends on your needs

 We can add more futures for this project, it depends on your need.

 So thanks again for your review, I hope you like it :)